ovh/ovh-ui-kit/packages/apps/documentation/src/pages/components/datagrid.md

 ```

 This example shows columns parameters where "column1" column has no particular parameter and "column2" column is hidden.
-These parameters override properties defined in `oui-column` or `columns` attribute.
+These parameters override properties defined in `oui-datagrid-column` or `columns` attribute.

 **Only `hidden` is supported for now.**